isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 #### **3. I have received a General Exemption approval and have submitted details of my essential manpower.
 However, I am unable to key in my permitted manpower.
 What should I do?**
 You will be able to key in your permitted manpower from 2 June 2020 onwards.

+This includes (i) the total number of employees/workers working on-site and (ii) the proportion of these employees/workers who are working part-time and shifts.

 #### **4. How do I submit/declare my manpower details when the “manpower submission” form is no longer available on the Covid GoBusiness portal?**
 You may submit/declare your manpower details <a href="https://go.gov.sg/essentialworkers" target="_blank">here</a>.